-6 best turbo trainers for cycling at home
+Saddle up without leaving the house on these top turbo trainers

 Tacx neo 2 smart trainer

-This cutting-edge turbo trainer from Tacx (another big and trusted name in turbo trainers) is probably the most advanced option on the market.
-The ride feel is second to none and the trainer even incorporates a degree of movement to more closely mimic real-world bike behaviour.
+This cutting-edge piece of kit from Tacx (another big and trusted name) is probably the most advanced option on the market.
+The ride feel is second-to-none and the trainer even incorporates a degree of movement to more closely mimic real-world bike behaviour.

 It’s also able to run with or without mains power, making it very handy for cyclists whose setup isn’t near a plug socket or who have been banished to the shed for bike-related activities.
-The way this works is by using a motor to generate its own power, which is a really cool feature that no other trainer currently offers.
+The way this works is by using a motor to generate its own power, which is a really cool feature that no other product currently offers.
 In terms of noise, the only sound you’re likely to hear is the whir of your drivetrain and the click of your shifters.

 Price comparison